Skip to main content

 For the candidate, consider statuses like: New, Available, Passively looking

-For the vacancy, consider statuses like: New, Active, Open
+For the job, consider statuses like: New, Active, Open

 • An inactive status that is successful.
 Select "Success"

-For example candidate status "Placed: or vacancy status "Filled:
+For example candidate status "Placed: or job status "Filled:

 • An inactive status that is not successful.
-Select "Unsucceswsful
+Select "Unsuccessful

-For candidate statuses like "Not available" and for vacancies "Withdrawn"
+For candidate statuses like "Not available" and for jobs "Withdrawn"

 Did this answer your question?